 When it comes to handling angry or abusive communication, some additional skills are needed.
-Most often the angry person simply lacks good communications skills and is grateful for supportive guidance toward a better way.
+Most often the angry person is vulnerable and simply lacks good communications skills and is grateful for supportive guidance toward a better way.

 Additional skills are needed to be adept at reframing, such as the ability to be aware of and process your own emotional reactions, which helps you to not take personally what the angry person is saying to you-in other words, don't react.
-This can be a difficult skill to master and requires appropriate self-awareness and personal growth.
+This can be a difficult skill to master and requires appropriate self-awareness and personal growth, but is one of the most important for creating conscious relationships.

 Unfortunately, the common attitude seems to be "why should I bother?"
 Why should I be nice when they treat me badly?
 They made me angry.
 They deserve to be brought down a peg or two.
 The ego thinks that being "nice" in these circumstances also means having to compromise oneself.
-This is never the case.
+This is not the case.
 What I am actually advocating is that you make the highest choices for yourself.
-This ability to not react due to being able to take care of our own emotions is called self-empowerment and assertiveness and is one of the greatest treasures available to humanity and worth every effort to acquire.
+This ability to not react is the result of being able to take care of your own emotions and is really about self-empowerment.
 The benefit to you is peace, harmony, and inner-strength.